sourcegraph/about/handbook/talent/hiring/evaluating_values.md

 **Part 1**: Introduce yourself, build rapport, and set agenda

 Sample script: Hi [candidate name], thank you so much for joining us today!
 We know you have been through several other stages of the interview process, and everyone has really enjoyed getting to know you thus far.
 For the next 30-minutes, we're excited to spend time together discussing our values, which we believe are the principles and beliefs that help us achieve our goals and vision.
 We'd like to start with introductions.
 We will then ask a series of questions related to our values, and we'll be sure to leave 5-10 minutes at the end for questions from you.
 Does this sound good?
+Do you have any questions before we get started?

-- 1st interviewer: my name is [name], my role is [position], and I have been at Sourcegraph for [length of time].
+- 1st (lead) interviewer: my name is [name], my role is [position], and I have been at Sourcegraph for [length of time].
 - 2nd interviewer: my name is [name], my role is [position], and I have been at Sourcegraph for [length of time].

 You can find the above information in the "interview prep" section of your Greenhouse scorecard.

 **Part 2**: Ask structured, behavioral-based interview questions

-- Your stuctured interview questions can be found in your Greenhouse scorecard
+- Your stuctured interview questions can be found in your Greenhouse scorecard.
+There are 5 questions listed.
+If you find yourself running out of time, please **skip** the last question to give the candidate time for their questions.
 - Your goal is to assess whether or not the candidate aligns with our values only.
 This is **not a skills assessment** for the role.
 - Please make sure the interview is recorded by pressing "Record with Brighthire."
 (Recording an interview is not required but we encourage it.
 To learn more about why we record our interviews and why it helps provide a fair, inclusive, and enjoyable interview experience, [click here](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire).
 - Be sure to ask "drill down questions" and continue to ask more specific open ended "tell me..." questions to dig deeper and fully understand the candidate's response before moving forward to the next question.
 Some examples of "drill down questions" include: